zekunhao1995/DualSDF/README.md

 ```bash
 python3.6 sample_sdfs.py <path_to_mesh_npy_folder> <path_to_save_sampled_results>
 ```
-The results should look like this:
+This is what the result directory should look like:
 ```
 <path_to_save_sampled_results>/
     <shape_id>_sphere/